Cost Basis or Tax Basis? Whatever you call it, don't fear it. TurboTax helps you figure it out, and makes preparing your tax return easier.

 When unmarried individuals own property in joint tenancy, each owner's share of the property—and therefore the part of the basis that's stepped up when that owner dies—is determined by contribution to the purchase price.
 Suppose you and your brother buy a cabin, with you contributing 20 percent of the cost and him paying the remaining 80 percent.
 If he dies first, the property passes to you as the joint owner.
 And 80 percent of the basis would be stepped up.
 Your basis would become your original investment, plus 80 percent of the cabin's value at the time of his death.

-When a survivor can't prove his or her contribution, the IRS assumes the deceased owner provided all of it.
+When a survivor can't prove his or her contribution, the IRS generally assumes the deceased owner provided all of it.
 This rule works in the IRS's favor as far as estate taxes are concerned because the full value of the property must be included in the estate of the first joint owner to die.
 But it works in the taxpayer's favor when it comes to the basis because the entire amount is stepped up.

 Determining stepped-up basis

 If you inherit stocks or other assets, be sure to pinpoint the stepped-up basis.
 How do you set the value?
 For publicly owned stocks, you should have no problem finding historical prices on the Web.
-Other kinds of property—such as real estate and antiques—should have been valued at the time the estate was distributed.
+Other kinds of property—such as real estate and antiques—should have been valued at the time the estate was established.
 Ask the executor.
 If he or she can't help, ask an accountant or attorney experienced with estates for help establishing the proper basis.

 In regard to the holding period for determining whether a sale of an inherited asset produces a short- or long-term gain, the sale of inherited property always produces long-term gain or loss, no matter how long you own the property before disposing of it.